GMAT & TOEFL FAQ

 The Graduate Management Admission Test® (GMAT®) consists of four separately timed sections.

 Format and Timing

 The GMAT consists of four main sections—Analytical Writing Assessment, Integrated Reasoning, Quantitative, and Verbal.
-You have three and a half hours in which to take the exam, but plan for a total time of approximately four hours to include optional breaks.

 Analytical Writing Assessment (AWA)

 The AWA consists of one 30-minute essay: Analysis of an Argument.

 The argument presented on the test concerns topics of general interest related to business or a variety of other subjects.
 Specific knowledge of the essay topic is not necessary; only your capacity to write analytically is assessed.

 You will be asked to analyze the reasoning behind a given argument and write a critique of that argument.
 You are not being asked to present your own views on the subject.
 Analysis of an Argument tests your ability to formulate an appropriate and constructive critique of a specific conclusion based on a specific line of thinking.

 The Integrated Reasoning section of the GMAT exam measures your ability to problem solve in this area.

 Integrated Reasoning consists of four question types, which require you to analyze and synthesize data in different formats and from multiple sources.
 This section includes 12 questions and is limited to 30 minutes.